 Hiring Department Responsibilities

-The Form I-9 and E-Verify are done electronically through a third party vendor.
-Only HR Contacts and HR Contact Delegates have access to the web-based system.
+The Form I-9 should and E-Verify are done electronically through a third party vendor.
+Only I-9 Partners and Records and Onboarding Specialist have access to the web-based system.

 Training for HR Contacts and Delegates is available on-demand

 - I-9 Partner Training Presentation (Powerpoint)

 - Setup Onboarding Dashboard – Workday Instructional Guide

 In addition, the federal government provides the I-9 Central webpage, the E-Verify User Manual (PDF) and the I-9 Handbook for Employers (PDF).
 These are easy to navigate resources with detailed explanations and illustrations.